hardaker/gold-miner/docs/tande.md

 # Automated test and evaluation

-*NOTE: this tool is part of the `gold-mine-ui` python package, which is distributed separately from the `gold-mine` python package``
+*NOTE: this tool is part of the `gold-miner-ui` python package, which is distributed separately from the `gold-miner` python package``

-The `gold-mine-tande` tool is designed to take a series of labeled pcap files listed in a YAML configuration file and:
+The `gold-miner-tande` tool is designed to take a series of labeled pcap files listed in a YAML configuration file and:

 1. take one listed set of PCAP files as a training set
-2. take a second list to evaluate the effectiveness of `gold-mine`
+2. take a second list to evaluate the effectiveness of `gold-miner`
 3. output an html (and markdown) report that shows the results of these training and testing phases

-Note: `gold-mine-tande` requires `pandoc` to be installed on the system.
+Note: `gold-miner-tande` requires `pandoc` to be installed on the system.

 ## YAML configuration overview

-The `gold-mine-tande` tool is driven by a YAML configuration file that is divided into parts:
+The `gold-miner-tande` tool is driven by a YAML configuration file that is divided into parts:

 1. a general configuration section